OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 * Save.

 This field will be considered as an array of String that holds the primary and child values in ordered position where index 0 will hold the primary value and index 1 will hold the child value.
+In this example 'TargetField' is a hierarchy (cascade) field in the target system that accepts array of String.'SourceField' is a hierarchy (cascade) field of source system that accepts array of String.
 ### Example: hierarchy (cascade) field to hierarchy (cascade) field

 ```xml